Nbit-51/Leaf/README.md

 **A CPU-native neural network inference optimization engine — making complex models runnable on hardware without a GPU.**

-> Name is a working title (easy to rename via find-replace across the repo if the team lands on something else — LEAN was the runner-up).

----

 ## 1. Problem Statement